Games & Quizzes

 /tran(t)sˈmidəd/

 passed on from one person or place to another.
-To allow the passage of light.
+To transfer money to another person or place.

 /ˈlīsnsiNG/